-Comment: The proposed development is consistent in the application of through flow ventilation and solar access to the units.
-Of the 25 units in the development 19 units have the required solar access and 18 units through flow ventilation.
-There are no units which have a sole southerly aspect; the units which have a southerly aspect have primary living space facing west or east.
+Comment: The proposed development is consistent in the application of through flow ventilation and solar ingress to the units.
+There are only two units that do not comply with cross ventilation.
+Units have a sole Northern and Western aspect having primary living spaces facing north and west.
 The orientation of the building on the site and the design of the units all contribute substantially to the solar passive design and energy efficiency of the development.